 The student is strongly encouraged to complete the dissertation prior to leaving for internship.
-The Oral Defense meeting must take place no later than April 5 or the first Friday in April in order for the student to walk in the May Graduation Ceremony.
+The Oral Defense meeting must take place no later than March 15 in order for the student to walk in the May Graduation Ceremony.
 Although there is only one ceremony a year, there are three graduation dates (May, August 31, and December).
 The Oral Defense must take place no later than June 1 if the student wishes to obtain the August 31st graduation date.
 The Oral Defense must occur prior to September 15 if the student wishes to obtain the December graduation date.
 Appropriate periods of time before graduation are necessary to account for the time it takes for the Technical Reader review and approval.
 Please note that the dissertation is not complete until all steps listed on the "Instructions for Final Submission of Doctoral Dissertations" are complete.